 6 Reasons to Replace Your HVAC System

-Here’s here to tell when you should replace your HVAC system rather than repairing it:
+Here’s here to tell when you should replace your HVAC system rather than repair it:

 - Old age: Air conditioners tend to give out around 10 years old, while furnaces often last 12 to 15 years.
 If your HVAC system is nearing these milestones, it’s wise to start shopping for a replacement.

 - The 50% rule: This rule states that if an HVAC repair is nearly half the cost to replace the unit, the repair isn’t worth paying for, especially if the unit is also getting old.
 Instead, the more cost-effective choice is to invest in a new, high-efficiency system.

 - Frequent repairs: There comes a point when you simply shouldn’t put any more money into repairs, even if your system isn’t a decade old yet.
 If your HVAC equipment has a history of breakdowns, stop throwing good money at bad, and replace it the next time it acts up.

 - Comfort problems: Poor indoor air quality and uneven temperatures indicate performance and airflow problems.
 If a repair doesn’t improve your comfort level, the only option is to replace your HVAC system.